Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Let’s cover each type of feeder really succinctly:

-2. Platform feeders are meant to feed birds who are natural ground foragers.
-The flat platform allows they feed off level surfaces, similar to how they usually feed on the ground.
+Platform feeders are meant to feed birds who are natural ground foragers.
+The flat platform allows them to feed off level surfaces, similar to how they usually feed on the ground.

 Therefore, if you have been using the wrong feeder to attract birds of a certain species, it’s highly likely that was the reason why birds didn’t come visit your feeder.

-Knowing the right feeder to set up can really bring in the hordes of birds!
+Knowing the right feeder to set up can bring in hordes of birds!

 16. You Only Use One Type of Bird Feeder

-As mentioned in the previous point, each feeder can have its own specific bird species that it will attract based on the type of feed it can contain.
+As mentioned in the previous point, each feeder can have its own specific species of birds that it will attract based on the type of feed it can contain.

 This is where most people err in the bird feeding process.
 They only set up one feeder!